WillTheFarmer/willthefarmer.github.io/README.md

 My conclusion for the poor search results is one or both of the following:

-- Repository name - Renamed from ApacheLogs2MySQL to apache-logs-to-mysql as of 1/9/2025.
+- Repository name - Renamed from ApacheLogs2MySQL to apache-logs-to-mysql on 1/9/2025.

 or